stanford-cs149/asst2/README.md

     TaskID launchB = t->runAsyncWithDeps(taskB, 2, depOnA);
     TaskID launchC = t->runAsyncWithDeps(taskC, 6, depOnA);
     depOnBC.push_back(launchB);
     depOnBC.push_back(launchC);

     TaskID launchD = t->runAsyncWithDeps(taskD, 32, depOnBC);
     t->sync();

 The code above features four bulk task launches (taskA: 128 tasks, taskB: 2 tasks, taskC: 6 tasks, taskD: 32 tasks).
 Notice that the launch of taskB and of taskC depend on taskA.
 The bulk launch of taskD (`launchD`) depends on the results of both `launchB` and `launchC`.
-Therefore, while your task runtime is allowed to process tasks associated with `launchB` and `launchC` in any order (including in parallel), all tasks from these launches must begin executing after the completion of tasks from `launchA`, and they must complete before your runtime can begin executing any task from `launchC`.
+Therefore, while your task runtime is allowed to process tasks associated with `launchB` and `launchC` in any order (including in parallel), all tasks from these launches must begin executing after the completion of tasks from `launchA`, and they must complete before your runtime can begin executing any task from `launchD`.

 We can illustrate these dependencies visually as a __task graph__.
 A task graph is a directed acyclic graph (DAG), where nodes in the graph correspond to bulk task launches, and an edge from node X to node Y indicates a dependency of Y on the output of X.  The task graph for the code above is: